 The surname Kuyper was first found in Nuremburg, where the name was an integral part of the feudal society which shaped modern European history.
 Many prominent branches of the family would strive to make this name renowned as they contributed to the social, economic and political affairs of the region.

-Important Dates for the Kuyper family
+Early History of the Kuyper family

 This web page shows only a small excerpt of our Kuyper research.
 Another 53 words (4 lines of text) are included under the topic Early Kuyper History in all our PDF Extended History products and printed products wherever possible.